shoonoise/lua-nginx-statistics/README.md

 `collect_statuses.lua` module collect status counters for requests across location with `log_by_lua_file 'collect_statuses.lua';` directive.

-`show_statuses_stat.lua` show collected counters in html, or JSON(request "Content-Type" should be "application/json").
+`show_statuses_stat.lua` show collected counters in html or JSON(request "Content-Type" should be "application/json").

 ## Try it with docker